mattsteele/mattsteele/src/content/work/fly-brothers.md

 work_with_company_url: https://clover.partners
 work_with_company_name: Clover Partners
 ---

-Fly Brothers is a flight school and pilots-for-hire program that gives students both classroom training and real world experience.
-Students receive an accelerated training program that allows them to earn their pilots license quickly and begin "Working At Altitude".
+Designed for clarity and ease of use, the site empowers prospective students to explore their accelerated training programs, which combine classroom learning with real-world flight experience.
+Aspiring pilots can quickly earn their licenses and launch their aviation careers with confidence, embracing the motto "Working At Altitude."

-Prospective students and companies looking for information are easily able to navigate the different types of services Fly Brothers offers and see the perks offered when earning your pilots license.
+Companies and individuals seeking professional flight services will find everything they need at their fingertips.
+The streamlined navigation highlights the full range of services and showcases the unique benefits of training with Fly Brothers.
+It's more than a website—it's your gateway to soaring success!